Bassetki Statue

-The statue consists of a seated nude, male figure on a round base.
-The upper body and the head of the figure have not been preserved.
+The statue consists of a seated naked man on a round base.
+The upper body and the head of the figure have been broken off.
 It was cast from 98.2% pure copper using the lost-wax process.
-The statue's base has a diameter of 67 cm and is 25 cm high.
+The statue's base is a diameter of 67 cm and is 25 cm high.
 The preserved part of the figure itself is 18 cm high.
 The statue weighs 150 kg.

 The Bassetki Statue contains a cuneiform inscription written in Old Akkadian.
 The inscription deals with the Akkadian ruler Naram-Sin (2254–2218 BCE), grandson and third successor of Sargon of Akkad, the founder of the Akkadian Empire.
 It recounts that, after Naram-Sin crushed a large-scale revolt against his rule, the inhabitants of the city of Akkad asked the gods to make Naram-Sin the god of their city, and that they built a temple for him in the middle of the city.

 According to several scholars, the statue stands out for its naturalistic rendering of the human body.
 This naturalism was a new development characteristic for the Akkadian period.